ORiggs-25/Dummy_Project/README.md

 # Dummy_Project
 This project contains dummy files.
-It is created for testing
+It is created for testing GitHub features